arquillian/arquillian-extension-spring/README.md

 *Test*

-It is possible in inject into the test fully configured Spring MVC controller and run on it simple tests in the container.
+It is possible to inject into the test fully configured Spring MVC controller and run on it simple tests in the container.

 ```java